-In addition, I conduct on-going political consulting, involving polling, statistical modeling, and software development.
+In addition, I conduct on-going political consulting, involving polling, statistical modeling and analytics, and software development.
 I have consulted on or served as an expert witness in multiple voting rights cases.
-I have developed tailored statistical software for the National Democratic Institute's polling operation in Iraq, voter turnout and ethnic identity models for Latino Decisions, Catalist, and L2.
+I have developed tailored statistical software for the National Democratic Institute's polling operation in Iraq having traveled to Baghdad in 2018, and voter turnout and ethnic identity models for Latino Decisions, Catalist, and L2.
 In addition, I am a lead analyst (with Francisco Pedraza) assessing the efficacy of AltaMed's Latino/Black voter mobilization efforts.

 If you are a prospective Ph.D. student, and find my work interesting, please send me an email and I would be happy to speak with you.
 I am always looking for hard-working, normatively motivated students who seek to improve the world and generate knowledge through hard-hitting scientific research.